Dynamic Probabilistic Noise Injection for Membership Inference Defense: Evaluation

-The MIDPUT metric is bounded within the range \([-1, 1]\), where values closer to 1 represent strong privacy gains with minimal utility loss, and values approaching -1 indicate poor trade-offs with greater accuracy degradation than privacy improvement.
+Across our experiments, MIDPUT values typically lie in the range $[-1,1]$, where values closer to $1$ indicate strong privacy gains with minimal utility loss, while values closer to $-1$ reflect unfavorable trade-offs dominated by accuracy degradation.

 \end{itemize}